Companies Using Amplitude

 5. Tech-first, US-centric: 25%+ tech-industry concentration and 45% US share.
 International expansion is the obvious growth lever.

-6. Enterprise signal: Detection on brand portals and internal subdomains at companies like IBM and Bank of America suggests departmental adoption with room for expansion.
+6. Enterprise signal: Detection on brand portals and internal subdomains at companies like Broadcom and Hewlett Packard Enterprise suggests departmental adoption with room for expansion.

 7. AI pivot in progress: Five AI acquisitions since October 2024, "tens of millions" invested per CEO Spenser Skates (per Business Insider).
 Agentic AI analytics (Global Agent, Specialized Agents) shipped in Q4 2025, and MCP integration brings Amplitude data into Claude, Cursor, Slack, and Figma.